tc10815/WordleSolverMultithreaded/README.md

 Code for program is found in main.rs here:
 [https://github.com/tc10815/WordleSolverMultithreaded/blob/main/src/main.rs](https://github.com/tc10815/WordleSolverMultithreaded/blob/main/src/main.rs)

-Executable windows binaries are found in "compiled" (must have data folder in same directory as binary)
+Executable windows binaries are found in "compiled" (must have data folder in same directory as binary).
+This source code can be compiled on other operating systems.